Warning: Disconnect power before servicing.

 Can I manually light my Traeger if the igniter is dead?

-Er40 only in cold weather - is my igniter OK?
+Er40 only happens in cold weather.
+Is my igniter actually OK?

 Related Traeger Pelletgrill Error Codes